People sleeping rough in London by country/continent of origin (2008/09 - 2022/23)

 The number of people sleeping rough in London more than tripled between 2008/09 and 2020/21 from around 3,472 to 11,018.
 2021/22 saw the number fall back somewhat to 8,329 but it increased again in 2022/23 to 10,053.

-Most people sleeping rough are white, although the number of BAME people sleeping rough has risen faster than the number of white people.
-Of the people whose nationality is known, around half are British citizens, with EU citizens making up most of the rest.
-A large majority (84%) of people sleeping rough in London are men.
+Most people sleeping rough are white, although across the time series the number of BAME people sleeping rough has risen faster than the number of white people.
+Of the people whose country/continent of origin is known, just under half are British citizens, with people from the rest of Europe making up most of the rest.
+A large majority (83%) of people sleeping rough in London are men.

-The majority of rough sleeping takes place in Central London.
-This has been the case for some time, but the proportion of people sleeping rough who do so in Central London has fallen from over two thirds in 2011/12 to just over a half in 2018/19.
-This has been primarily driven by a rise in rough sleeping in East London.
+More people sleep rough in Central London than in any other part of the capital.
+This is consistently the case, but the proportion of people sleeping rough who do so in Central London reducing over the 15 year period from more than three quarters to less than half primarily driven by a rise in rough sleeping in East London.

 This information comes from CHAIN, a database about people sleeping rough in London maintained by charity outreach workers.
 It contains a record for everyone known to staff and volunteers throughout the specified year.

 The Ministry of Housing, Communities and Local Government (MHCLG) also produces snapshot estimates of rough sleeping.
 These provide much lower estimates of rough sleeping, as they are based on a single night, rather than across a full year.